hrrarya/divi-dev-doc/README.md

 # Divi Developer Documentation

-A set of wordpress and divi functions/instruction to easily create divi extension
+A set of wordpress and divi functions/instruction to easily create divi extension.
+I am not including installation guide for now and focusing only on divi settings.

 Three compulsory functions every module should have instruction